OtisElevatorCompany/udp_rx/BUILD.md

 This will create a folder named `builds` and place the created builds in that folder.

 ## Windows
-To run the automated windows installer, all you have to do is open the `udp_rx_installer` solution in visual studio (version 2015 or higher) and run the build command.
+To run the automated windows installer, all you have to do is open the `udp_rx_installer` solution in Visual Studio (version 2015 or higher) and run the build command.
 This will automatically build the udp_rx windows service and cert creator.

 # Manual builds
 To build the udp_rx executable (or any other executable [like udprx_firewall]) for linux run the following command: